Welcome To UUC!

 At University Unitarian Church (UUC) there are many ways to find yourself—and we can help you make the connections for finding others, too.

-As a welcoming community, we have been working intentionally for years to make sure all people and families feel at ease here, regardless of sexual and gender orientation, race, class or religious orientation.
-Being welcoming means striving for inclusion, and creating spaces that honor every part of our identities, backgrounds, and experiences.
+As a welcoming community, we have been working intentionally for years to make sure all people and families feel at ease here, regardless of sexual and gender orientation, race, class or religious experience.
+Being welcoming means striving for inclusion, and creating spaces that honor every part of our identities, cultures, and spirits.

 UUC embraces people at all ages and stages of life.
 Getting ready to graduate?
-Dive into a new career?
-Retire?
+Diving into a new career?
+Considering retirement or living into elderhood?
 Exploring some other life change?
 Want to deepen your personal, spiritual practice?
 Curious about how to support your child's spiritual growth or your teen's maturing identity?
 Maybe you're simply yearning for some "adult time" while your kids are engrossed in their own UUC programs?
 Let's talk!

 We Welcome Your Curiosity

 To learn more about UUC, Unitarian Universalism, and how to enter this large congregation, join one of our friendly and knowledgeable Connections volunteers at a UUC Info Session.
-Info Sessions are held each week after either Sunday service downstairs in the Dix room.
+Info Sessions are held each week after either Sunday service, in the Dix Room on the lower floor (parking lot level).
 Bring your coffee and your curiosity!
 In the meantime, click the buttons below to: